 Billions of Brood X cicadas emerging for first time in 17 years: What to know

-The insects of Brood X are tunneling out of their underground homes in 15 US states, plus Washington, DC.
-Prepare yourself for a lot of buzzing.
+The bugs of Brood X are tunneling out from underground in 15 US states, plus Washington, DC, for a massive mating frenzy.
+Here are answers to some of the most common questions.

 More in www.cnet.com